DeanIsseyegh/unity-6-sprite-render-anim-issue/README.md

 I've reported a similar issue but related to Mesh Renderers going invisible, although it feels like the same underlying issue: https://github.com/DeanIsseyegh/unity-6-mesh-renderer-anim-issue/blob/main/README.md

+There is also this previous bug I reported a while ago that was fixed in 6000.0.32, but again this feels related in some ways: https://github.com/DeanIsseyegh/unity-6-sprite-render-issue